Digital Forensics Market - Growth, Trends, Forecasts (2020 - 2025)

 US banks, such as the Bank of America, Citigroup, JPMorgan Chase, and Wells Fargo, have faced cyberattacks that eventually led to exposed data of consumers.
 It was considered to be a result of weaknesses in the firms’ networks.
 These banks were recommended by the federal officials to monitor their network activities.
 Such government impositions, therefore, drive the demand for digital forensics solutions in the region.

 Moreover, North America houses the significant players of the digital forensics market like IBM, Cisco, FireEye, which offer other enterprise applications, such as LogRhythm, Guidance Software, Access Data, Paraben, that specialize in forensic solutions.
 For instance, Paraben’s Device Seizure has an established reputation in handheld forensics.

 Xpera Risk Mitigation and Investigation, which is Canada’s largest national provider of investigations and risk solutions, recently announced a powerful new digital evidence tool with capabilities not offered anywhere in the Canadian private risk management market.

 To understand geography trends, Download Sample Report.

 The digital forensics market is moderately competitive and consists of a significant number of major players.
-Being a technology driven market, the vendors are involved in releasing new features on their products frequently.
-Major players include IBM Corporation, Binary Intelligence LLC, Guidance Software Inc., among others.
+The vendors are involved in releasing new features on their products frequently, as the market is technology-driven.
+The leading players include IBM Corporation, Binary Intelligence LLC, and Guidance Software Inc., among others.

 March 2020 - AccessData Group announced the latest release of Quin-C. The new version delivers prebuilt workflow options for both legal reviewers and forensic investigators, important mobile data processing, review and analysis capabilities, and improved viewer technology.